-Upon the completion of the larval stage (four to 37 days), in which the maggot will go through three instars, they will find a dry, cool place to form their pupal cocoons.
-They will travel up to 50 to 150 feet to find a suitable location.
-If they were laid as eggs within your home, they will most likely pupate within the home.
-Pupation requires two to 27 days.
+Larvae are small, white, worm-like larval flies.
+They are often found in the places they were hatched: warm, moist, and filthy.
+Generally, they can feed off the material within that location.
+Maggots will readily feed off nutrient-rich sources, such as manure.
+Thus, the higher the nutrient value, the less they need.
+Upon completing the larval stage (four to 37 days), the larva will go through three stars and find a dry, cool place to form its pupal cocoons.
+Also, they will travel up to 50 to 150 feet to find a suitable location.
+If they were laid as eggs, they would most likely pupate within your home.
+Pupation requires two to seven days.
 Pupation cocoons could be yellow or black, depending on the age of the pupae.

 Thankfully, warning signs can let you know if there’s a problem.
 Indeed, it is a measure to keep fly infestation away from your home and their natural habitats.

 Seeing one or two flies does not constitute an infestation.
 However, catching several flies, particularly at one time, maybe a more significant concern.
 Flies will dry for about one hour upon hatching from their pupal cocoons.
 Pupae in your home will often hatch from these cocoons simultaneously, causing an infestation of your home.
 Adults typically live 15 to 25 days but as long as two months.
 The cycle will continue unless the flies, eggs, larvae, and ideal breeding locations are removed.